rdkit/rdkit/Docs/Code/CIPLabeling.md

 ### Some potential points of improvement might be:
 - Implement the stereo configuration modes that haven't been ported yet (atropoisomery, Square planar, extended tetrahedral & cis/trans...).
-These haven't been ported yed because RDKit cannot perceive these.
+These haven't been ported yet because RDKit cannot perceive these.

 - Digraph generation/handling.
 It might be useful to improve the way nodes, edges and the digraph itself are handled, so that they don't need to be passed